-This difference is due to socially-constructed gender roles and unequal access to power and resources.
+This difference is due to socially-constructed gender roles, expectations and unequal access to power and resources.
 However, a gendered perspective is largely absent from policy, planning, and implementation.
-WHIN’s recent environmental justice work has focused on disasters and gender.
+Through Gender and Disaster Australia, discussed below, WHIN’s recent work in this area has focused on disasters and gender.

 What We Do

 We advocate for applying a gender lens to tackling climate change and disaster planning response and preparedness.
 In this developing work area, we will take opportunities to engage with health systems, emergency services and local government on climate action and disaster planning processes.

 Gender and Disaster Australia (formerly GAD Pod)